Retirement

 Minimum 233534444351

-The question of how much you need to be happy is perhaps the most difficult one we’ll tackle today.
+How much you need to be happy is perhaps the most difficult concept we’ll tackle today.

-At the end of the day, happiness is a subjective concept.
+At the end of the day, happiness is subjective.
 We’ve all met supposedly rich people that are drowning in unhappiness, and supposedly poor people that are as happy as can be.

 It is almost unanswerable!